 And the best part was that any old schmo can do it.
 I was riding in the Melburn Roobaix (correct spelling), an annual ride through Melbourne’s inner suburbs along little-travelled streets, laneways and trails.
 And while I revelled in the historical connotations of the ride, even if you have zero interest in cycling culture, it’s just a fun day out on the bike finding some of the city’s hidden places, and doing something a bit ridiculous.

-A great variety of bikes were on display also – fixies (of course), single speeds, cargo bikes, fat bikes, and a bike made of a bead-head.
+A great variety of bikes were on display also – fixies, single speeds, cargo bikes, fat bikes, and a bike made of a bead-head.
 That’s right, a bead head.
 I don’t know how that works, but some guy had made a bike out of a bed head and was riding it.

 A key feature of Melburn Roobaix, like its more famous namesake, are several teeth-chattering cobbled ‘secteurs.’
-Older parts of Melbourne have miles and miles of bluestone cobbled lanes, a relic from a time before mains sewerage, when a ‘dunny man’ would clop down the lane on his horse and cart and fill his cart with what your household had left behind.
-I’m pretty sure Melbourne’s early planners didn’t envisage hundreds of people bouncing down those lanes on bikes wearing animal onesies and cardboard boxes on their heads, but I can tell you that it’s a lot fun.
+Older parts of Melbourne have miles and miles of bluestone cobbled lanes, a relic from a time before mains sewerage, when a ‘shit carter’ would clop down the back lane on his horse and cart and whisk away your turds like an angel of sanitation.
+I’m pretty sure Melbourne’s early planners didn’t envisage hundreds of people bouncing down those lanes on bikes, wearing animal onesies and cardboard boxes on their heads, but I can tell you that it’s a lot fun.